Troy Bayliss: Touring/GT Cars

 Bayliss has since embarked on a new career after signing to drive as co-driver for Triple F Racing in the domestic V8 Supercar touring car series.
-He teamed with their regular driver Dean Fiore at the Phillip Island 500 and Bathurst 1000 long distance events.
+He teamed with their regular driver Dean Fiore at the Phillip Island 500 and Bathurst 1000 long-distance events.
 They broke an alternator and did not start the Phillip Island race and did not finish the Bathurst 1000.

-He also has raced as a co-driver in the 2013 and 2014 Australian Porsche Carrera Cup Championship.
+Bayliss also has raced as a co-driver in the 2013 and 2014 Australian Porsche Carrera Cup Championship.

+ASBK Comeback

+Now aged 49, Bayliss came out of retirement again with his DesmoSport Ducati team to pursue his maiden Australian title.
+He finished the 2018 ASBK season in third.
+Bayliss took delivery of the new factory Ducati Panigale V4R and switched to race number 32 for the 2019 season, but a crash in Free Practice at the opening Round of the season left him with a finger injury on his right hand and he elected to extend his break from riding to have metalwork removed from his foot.
+Bayliss suffered a subsequent injury following a bicycle accident in 2021.

+Riding accident

+In August 2025, Bayliss reportedly suffered serious injuries after a riding incident.
+He explained on his personal Instagram account that the incident resulted in a broken collarbone, seven ribs, and a punctured lung.
+Prior to the incident, Bayliss was also reportedly struggling with an injury to his left ankle from a motocross accident.